danielribeiro/xkcd_grab/README.md

 From discussion on Hacker News: http://news.ycombinator.com/item?id=4542367

-The source code of index.html is taken from http://edc.srvs.us/1110/
+The source code of index.html was inspired on http://edc.srvs.us/1110/

 Meta